meshula/wrinkles/README.md

   which can define discrete spaces so that you can project from a discrete space to another discrete space with a continuous transformation in the middle.
-* `TemporalMap`: tools to transform an editorial document described by OpenTimelineIO structures into a temporal hierarchy using the `treecode` library.
-ProjectionOperators can be built from endpoints in this hierarchy.
+* `OpenTimelineIO`: structures to represent an editorial timeline document and construct `SpaceReferences`
-* `ProjectionOperatorMap`: decomposes/flattens a TemporalMap from a source space such that each segment maps a set of ProjectionOperators to region of the source space, mapping media under each section of the output timeline
+* `TemporalTree`: A specialization of the `treecode.BinaryTree` over `SpaceReference`
-* `OpenTimelineIO`: structures to represent an editorial timeline document
+* `TemporalProjectionBuilder`: An acceleration structure that allows quickly building projections from a complex graph

 Structure: